Janet Gates — Math Specialist

-Richard Martin — Main Lesson Specialist and Woodworking
+Richard Martin — Science Specialist and Woodworking

 Mr. Martin is a certified Waldorf teacher with a California clear credential and over 17 years of classroom teaching experience.
 He first taught at the Waldorf School of Orange County, where he took a class from third grade through eighth.
 Having joined the Journey School Faculty in 2005, he then became the leader of a Fifth Grade in 2006.
 His class of 26 students graduated from eighth grade in 2010 and is now thriving in high school.
 In 2011, Mr. Martin taught eighth grade once again as well as Wood Working — becoming a Main Lesson Specialist in 2012.